mahdiyyeh/LockedIn/README.md

 # Locked In

-**Locked In** (formerly "CommitCast") is a social accountability + prediction app where users create commitments (tasks with deadlines), get AI-powered success predictions, and let others bet virtual points on outcomes.
+**Locked In** is a social accountability + prediction app where users create commitments (tasks with deadlines), get AI-powered success predictions, and let others bet virtual points on outcomes.

 ## Features